 FSN: Snurrevad Fishing

-Snurrevad fishing is associated with impacts similar to those of bottom trawling - destruction of benthic communities and high level of unselective bycatch.
+Snurrevad fishing is associated with impacts similar to those of bottom trawling, including destruction of benthic communities and high level of unselective bycatch.
 Snurrevad gear is often lost in the process of fishing.
 Impacts of shipping should also be considered when assessing the environmental impact of this type of fishery.

 Example: Snurrevad is used for fishing of pollock and benthic fish species such as cod, flounder, saffron cod, gobies, and shrimp.
-In the ArcNet area it is used in the Bering and the Barents Seas for shelf fishing, normally at depths below 150 m.
+In the ArcNet area it is used in the Bering and Barents Seas for shelf fishing, normally at depths below 150 m.

 Assessment findings:

-The assessment for snurrrevad fishing largely follows the one for bottom dredging with the same risks and recommendations for their minimisation.
+The assessment for snurrrevad fishing largely follows that for bottom dredging with the same risks and recommendations for their minimisation.

 Marine mammals.
-Significant concern for benthic feeders like walrus or bearded seal, or for compact, well-known and critically important habitats like whelping habitats for seals or core summer habitats beluga or narwhal.
-Source of minor concern for most of the pelagic habitats during months animals are not present and source of notable concern during season when they are in the area.
+Significant concern for benthic feeders like walrus or bearded seal, or for compact, well-known, and critically important habitats like whelping habitats for seals or core summer habitats beluga or narwhal.
+Source of minor concern for most of the pelagic habitats during months that animals are not present, but a source of notable concern during the season they are in the area.
 Related risks require mitigation: observers are needed on board to prevent animal entanglement and disturbance.

 Seabirds.
 Similar to marine mammals, dredging is a source of significant concern for benthic feeders, e.g. all the eiders and ducks.